Kifayatullah Dehlawi

 Kifayatullah Dehlawi (also known as Mufti Kifayatullah; c.
 1875 – c.
-31 December 1952), was an Indian Islamic scholar and a Hanafi jurist, who served as the first president of the Jamiat Ulama-e-Hind, and the second rector of the Madrasa Aminia.
+31 December 1952), was an Indian Islamic scholar and a Hanafi jurist, who served as the second rector of the Madrasa Aminia.
+He was appointed as an interim president of the Jamiat Ulama-e-Hind on its foundation, and as its second president following the death of Mahmud Hasan Deobandi.
 He was regarded as the Grand Mufti of India.

 He was a founding member of Jamia Millia Islamia, New Delhi, and was on its foundation committee, which was headed by Mahmud Hasan Deobandi.

 Lineage

 Dehlawi’s family had shifted from Bhopal to Shahjahanpur.
 Dehlawi‘s father, Inayatullah, had four sons and two daughters and was poor.

 Early life

 Kifayatullah ibn Inayatullah ibn Faidhullah ibn Khairullah ibn 'Ibadullah Dehlvi was born in Shahjahanpur, a district in Uttar Pradesh, India in 1875.
 At the age of five, he commenced his education at the maktab of Hafiz Barakatullah.
 There, he completed the Qur'an and obtained instruction in Urdu and elementary Persian from Nasimullah.
 Thereafter, he enrolled at Madrasa 'Azeeziya.
 There, he completed his Persian studies, studying the most advanced kitab of Persian, Sikandar Naama, and commenced his Arabic studies under Budhun Khan.
 Then, Dehlawi was sent with a letter of recommendation from his teacher, 'Ubaidul Haq, to the administrator of the Madrasa 'Arabiya at Shahi Masjid in Muradabad.
 He was admitted and remained at the residence of Muhammad Isma'il.
 Since his father was poor, Dehlawi covered his educational expenses by weaving and selling topis.
 He studied there for two years.
 Dehlawi then enrolled at Darul Uloom Deoband in 1895.
-Because of his memory and intelligence, he did not exert as much effort, but quickly overtook his classmates and earned the highest marks on his examinations.
+Because of his memory and intelligence, he did not exert as much effort but quickly overtook his classmates and earned the highest marks on his examinations.
 He completed his studies at Darul Uloom Deoband in 1898 at the age of twenty-two.